-The Philips Sonicare ProtectiveClean 5300 electric toothbrush, just like its close cousin the ProtectiveClean 5100 model, is excellent value for money.
-In this Philips Sonicare ProtectiveClean 5300 review you’ll learn all about it so that you can decide whether it’s right for you.
+The Philips Sonicare ProtectiveClean 5300 electric toothbrush is just like its close cousin the ProtectiveClean 5100 model.
+It is excellent value for money.
+In this Philips Sonicare ProtectiveClean 5300 review you’ll learn all about it.
+Afterwards, you can decide whether it’s right for you.

-As one of the best value for money choices in a galaxy of excellent electric toothbrushes from Philips Sonicare, the ProtectiveClean 5300deserves your attention.
+It is one of the best value for money choices in a galaxy of excellent electric toothbrushes from Philips Sonicare.
+That’s why the ProtectiveClean 5300 deserves your attention.

-This Philips Sonicare ProtectiveClean 5300 review will explain the powered by BrushSync technology and several innovations which have made Sonicare a globally appreciated brand.
+This Philips Sonicare ProtectiveClean 5300 review will explain the powered by BrushSync technology and several other innovations.
+Together these have made Sonicare a globally appreciated brand.
 This handy electric toothbrush ensures great cleaning and better oral hygiene.

 The brush handle on the Sonicare ProtectiveClean 5300 comes in only gray-black.
 In this respect it is different from the Sonicare ProtectiveClean 5100 which offers a choice of 3 colors.
 This and the inclusion of two extra replacement brush heads in the box are the only significant differences between the two models.